Private Tour New York City: It’s all in the details

 I live in Hell’s Kitchen, on the fifth floor of a five story walk-up on West 43rd Street, off of 8th Avenue.
 The building has stood for over a hundred years.
 According to neighborhood lore, Al Capone lived at XX9 in the 1920′s.
 He was doing business with the nastiest gang in Hell’s Kitchen, the Gophers.
 One Lung Curran, Happy Jack Mulraney, Stumpy Malarkey, and Goo Goo Knox were some of the fellas that Al had to sit across the table from.
 They controlled the West Side of Manhattan, from 4th Street up to 42nd Street from 10th Avenue to the Hudson River.
 Their gold mine was the New York Central rail yards, where they pilfered and extorted a fortune.

 When I first moved into the Kitchen it was not a very nice place, it was rough and edgy.
 Show World, the world’s largest peep show was right around the corner on Eighth Avenue, which was in it’s degenerate prime, Eighth was so funky that if I had to go uptown, I’d walk over to Ninth to avoid it.
-Coming home late at night from a gig (At the time I was a wedding videographer) was always an adventure, dudes hanging on the stoop, up to no good, me clutching a monopod in my right hand, just in case, my heart pounding.
-I used to whisper a little prayer once I’d gotten in, I’d thank God for making locks, and an outside and an inside.
+Coming home late at night from a gig (At the time I was a wedding videographer) was always an adventure.
+There would be menacing dudes hanging on the stoop, seemingly up to no good.
+I would exit the cab clutching a heavy monopod in my right hand, just in case.
+Heart pounding I’d whisper a little prayer once I’d gotten inside, thanking God for creating locks, and an outside and inside.

 I lived on the first floor at the time, so I had bars on my windows and bolts on my doors.
 Outside my window was the view of a road that led into a parking lot.
 Under my bedroom window was a hidden niche off the alley.
 This little private space was well known to every hooker in the neighborhood, it allowed them to ply their trade right beneath my window.
 When my kids would come over to visit, I’d keep a real close eye on where they were in the house.
 Lest they should gander out the window and get an eyeful.